steelbrain/Atom-Hack/README.md

 ## Usage

 By default Atom-Hack assumes that HHVM is installed locally and needs zero-configuration if that's the case.
-But in case the server is remote, Please add this configuration to your `Project Root/.atom-hack`
+But in case the server is remote, Please add this configuration to your `Project Root/.atom-hack` (autoPush means auto-upload file to remote server onSave)
 ```js
 {
   "type":"remote",